 Electricity usage peaks when an HVAC system turns ON.
-A single-speed HVAC system is ON at 100% capacity until it reaches your preset indoor thermostat or control system temperature and then turns OFF.
+A single-speed HVAC system is ON at 100% capacity until it reaches control system temperature and then turns OFF.
 It’s like riding a single speed bike over a series of hilltops.
 It takes a great deal of energy to keep biking up multiple hills.

 Variable speed technology allows for a more consistent path.
-It often reduces the impact of a single speed’s start/stop cycle, reducing the potential peak draw on your home’s electrical service needs.
-Once your HVAC system reaches the desired indoor temperature, the variable option more precisely adjusts to the less demanding environment, minimizing the capacity required to maintain that temperature compared to a single-speed system.
-It’s like riding your bike uphill once, then leveling off on a flat road to the finish line — it requires less demand than the hill-laden route.
+It often reduces the impact of a single speed’s start/stop cycle.
+Beside, reducing the potential peak draw on your home’s electrical service needs.
+Once it reaches the desired indoor temperature, the variable option more precisely adjusts to the less demanding environment.
+Additionally, minimizing the capacity required to maintain that temperature compared to a single-speed system.
+It’s like riding your bike uphill once, then leveling off on a flat road to the finish line.
+Indeed, it requires less demand than the hill-laden route.

 Added Benefits of Variable Speed Technology